ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/device_credentials.md

 ## Credential Selection Logic

-If more credentials are specified, a top-down algorithm is used when trying to login to a network device or the credentials priority can be changed using drag and drop.
+If more credentials are specified, a top-down algorithm is used when trying to logging in to a network device or the credentials priority can be changed using drag and drop.

 ```mermaid
 flowchart TD